ChrisKlug/web-dev-workshop/labs/lab5/lab5.md

 To add support for Fast Endpoints in your __WebDevWorkshop.Services.Products__ project, you start by adding a reference to the NuGet package __FastEndpoints__.

 Once the NuGet package has been added, you need to add the required services to DI.
-This is eaisly done by calling the `AddFastEndpoints()` extension method on the `WebApplicationBuilder`.
+This is easily done by calling the `AddFastEndpoints()` extension method on the `WebApplicationBuilder`.

 ```csharp
 builder.Services.AddFastEndpoints()